rossmacarthur/latex-templates/README.md

 This is a LaTeX template made for my undergraduate engineering thesis at the University of Cape Town.
 It is based on Mohohlo Tsoeu's report template for EEE4022S and John-Philip Taylor's report template for EEE4084F.
 The recommended compiler is pdfLaTeX or LuaLaTeX.

 Basic global information such as author and thesis title can be changed under the "Variables" heading in the `main.tex` file.
 The bibliography has been set to adhere to the IEEE standard and bibtex entries can be placed in the References.bib file.
-Pages that are automatically included / setup in the template: Cover page, Declaration, Abstract, Acknowledgments, Table of Contents, List of Tables, List of Figures, Nomenclature.
+Pages that are automatically included or setup in the template: Cover page, Declaration, Abstract, Acknowledgments, Table of Contents, List of Tables, List of Figures, Nomenclature, Appendices.

 ## New commands